 Tulips in the Dutch Garden in Holland Park, Kensington

-There are plenty of pavements carving up the tulip gardens, so you can wander among them and get ever so close for snapping photos and the like.
+There are plenty of pavements carving up the tulip gardens, so you can wander among them and get ever so close for snapping photos.
 Plenty of benches around the edge too, if you fancy packing a picnic and enjoying lunch with a tulip view.

 View this post on Instagram

-The tulips at National Trust-managed Ham House and Gardens take two forms — formally-planted in the Kitchen Garden, where they mingle among daffodils, lavender and fruit trees, and a less formal planting style at The Plats, the lawns right outside the house.
+The tulips at National Trust-managed Ham House and Gardens take two forms — formally-planted in the Kitchen Garden, where they mingle among daffodils, lavender and fruit trees; and a more casual style at The Plats, the lawns right outside the house.
 Here, 500,000 bulbs spanning crocus, muscari and tulip varieties carpet the ground each spring.

 Other, smaller parks around London which usually have their own tulip displays include The Rookery in Streatham, and Peckham Rye Park in Peckham (which is also an excellent wisteria spot).